The School House

 The School House is an early American television program broadcast on Tuesday evenings at 9:00 PM Eastern by the DuMont Television Network for a few months in 1949.

 Premise

-The series was a Vaudeville-inspired variety show/comedy in a school setting, starring Kenny Delmar as the teacher (an earlier version, School Days, had Happy Felton in the role), with such notable actors as Arnold Stang, Wally Cox, and Buddy Hackett playing the students.
+Kenny Delmar starred as a teacher in a classroom setting; he called on students to entertain.
+The cast included Arnold Stang, Wally Cox, Betty Ann Nyman, Kenny Bower, Tommy Dix, Eileen Stanley, and Roger Price.

 Episode status

 The March 22, 1949, episode exists, and can be viewed online at the Internet Archive.

+Production

+Robert H. Gordon was the producer and director.
+The School House was broadcast on Tuesdays from 9 to 9:30 p.m.
+Eastern Time.